justinethier/cyclone/README.md

 Installation
 ------------
-At the moment there is no support for a separate installation.
-Just run `cyclone` from the build directory.
+TODO: integrate with previous section???

 Documentation
 -------------
-Run the `cyclone` command to compile a single Scheme file, and the `repl` command to start the interactive interpreter.
+Run the `cyclone` command to compile a single Scheme file, and the `icyc` command to start the interactive interpreter.

 List of [features](FEATURES.md).